-If equipped with a locking steering column, the steering can bind with the front wheels turned off center, which may prevent key rotation out of LOCK/OFF.
+The ignition switch can bind in the LOCK/OFF position with the wheels turned off center.
 If this happens, move the steering wheel from right to left while turning the key to ACC/ACCESSORY.
 If this does not work, then the vehicle needs service.